Germ-99/buf/README.md

 **NOTE**:
 This is only for Linux, (at the moment) adding windows support soon :)

+OK, quick rant.
+I CANNOT FIGURE OUT HOW TO PORT THIS!!!>!!!!>>!>!.
+The windows API is absolute trash aswell as the documentation for it.
+Why such weird semantics???
+Why???
+Has I ever????

 # Installing
 Run the following command:
 ```